nuxeo/tools-nuxeo-ftest/README.md

 The file at ffprofile/prefs.js.sample adds settings on the browser to set the default url, allow upload of files holds the base url,...
 It also holds the current language (en).
-When using Selenium IDE, make sure english is your default language.
+When using Selenium IDE, make sure English is your default language.

 user-extensions.js.sample holds helper commands used in suites.
 It also sets the current folder absolute path to make it possible to upload files when running tests.

-## Webdriver tests
+## WebDriver tests

 ### Preparing the infrastructure for running functional tests